rinrinne/gerrit-event-router/README.md

 }
 ```

-If you want to treat raw Gerrit event, you should set "war"` to `mode` in broker config.
+If you want to treat raw Gerrit event, you should set "raw" to `mode` in broker config.

 License
 ---------------------------